 Top 10 Genealogy Blogs:

-Bonus Genealogy Blogs:
+Bonus Genealogy Blogs!

-Genealogy is literally a varied hobby as there are so many ways that you can research your heritage and there are sources of information that are out there.
+Genealogy is a varied hobby as there are so many ways that you can research your heritage.
+And there are many sources of information that are out there.

 My Recommended Top 10 Genealogy Blogs

-Well, as I mentioned at the start of this post the genealogy blogs in my top 10 are not only frequently updated but they also contain very recent articles.
+Well, as I mentioned at the start of this post the genealogy blogs in my top 10 are not only frequently updated but also contain very recent articles.

 I like to check out blogs that have fresh content and inform me of any new genealogy products or services that I should be aware of.

-So without further ado here is my top 10 genealogy blogs that you should visit and look at.
+So, without further ado here is my top 10 genealogy blogs that you should visit and look at.

 Amy is a certified genealogist with more than 20 years in the business and is a member of both the Ohio Genealogical Society and the National Genealogical Society as well.

 She has also written two books as well to help you with your genealogy research.

-On Amy’s blog you will learn all about the latest genealogy books and publications, and how to search for your ancestors both online and offline.
+On Amy’s blog, you will learn all about the latest genealogy books and publications, and how to search for your ancestors both online and offline.

 2. Ancestry Blog – Various Authors

-These blog posts will not only help you to get the most from the Ancestry site, what new records are available and Ancestry DNA testing.
+These blog posts will not only help you to get the most from the Ancestry site, what new records are available, and Ancestry DNA testing.

-This blog will also give you advice such as tips you can follow when you are on a road trip, when is it time to hire a professional genealogist and explain to you how your ancestors shaped modern day America.
+This blog will also give you advice such as tips you can follow when you are on a road trip, when is it time to hire a professional genealogist, and explain to you how your ancestors shaped modern-day America.

-The many authors that contribute to Ancestry blog give you their own personal journeys which I find interesting to read.
+The many authors that contribute to the Ancestry blog give you their journeys which I find interesting to read.

 3. Eastman’s Online Genealogy Newsletter – Dick Eastman

 Dick has been involved in genealogy for more than 35 years and has been working on his genealogy newsletter for an impressive 21 years.

-So, drawing from many, many years of knowledge and his blog’s sponsorship he obviously knows a lot about genealogy and can be trusted to help you as well.
+So, drawing from many, many years of knowledge and his blog’s sponsorship he knows a lot about genealogy and can be trusted to help you as well.